amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 So, how do you round off the 2009 poverty count to the nearest million?

 Most newsrooms will have a policy.
 So ask.
---v--
-## Rounding
-What we're really asking is, is 39.5 million closer to:
-**39,000,000** or **40,000,000**?

-NOTES:
-(if that was sticky)
-Did you round up?
-Or down?

-40 Million.
-Why: where is the millions digit? so we want to know whether the digit to the right -- the hundred thousands -- is 0-4 or 5-9.

---v--
-## Rounding
-Round the '09 poverty count to the nearest million:
-**39,537,240**

-NOTES:
 What if we wanted to round this to the nearest…
 * Ten thousand?
 * Thousand?